iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.6.8-1.7.0.md

 	 Check out the on-premises, lightweight email archiving software developed by iRedMail team: [Spider Email Archiver](https://spiderd.io/).

-!!! warning

-    This is still a DRAFT document, it may miss some other important changes.

 [TOC]

 !!! note "Paid Remote Upgrade Support"